fipl-hse/2020-2-level-ctlr/docs/pipeline.md

 You will not be able to start your implementation if there is no collected dataset.
 Dataset is collected by scrapper.py.
 Therefore, if you still do not have it working, fix all the issues.
-Healthcheck would be existence of a raw dataset in the `tmp/articles` folder on your computer.
+Health check would be existence of a raw dataset in the `tmp/articles` folder on your computer.
 For more details on how to implement `scrapper.py` refer to the [scrapper tutorial](./scrapper.md).